Demo Mode: You're viewing AAPL only. Unlock 5,500+ tickers with a free trial.

 Master the strangle strategy to profit from volatility at a lower cost than straddles.
 Learn when to buy or sell strangles, how to select optimal strikes, and the professional techniques for managing this versatile options strategy.

-What is Strangle Strategy?
+What is a Strangle Strategy?

-Strangle Strategy is an options strategy where you buy or sell out-of-the-money calls and puts simultaneously.
+A strangle is an options strategy where you buy or sell out-of-the-money calls and puts simultaneously.
 Long strangles profit from large price movements in either direction, while short strangles profit from low volatility.

 Strangles are similar to straddles but use different strikes, making them cheaper (long) or safer (short).